-However, for stock acquired prior to October 1, 2015, that was not subject to IRC section 1236(a), such identification must occur before October 1, 2015 (see TSB-M-15(4)C, Investment Capital Identification Requirements for Article 9-A Taxpayers, and TSB-M-15(4.1)C, Investment Capital Identification Requirements for Article 9-A Taxpayers Additional Transition Rule).
+However, for stock acquired by taxpayers not subject to IRC section 1236 prior to October 1, 2015, such identification must occur before October 1, 2015 (see TSB-M-15(4)C, Investment Capital Identification Requirements for Article 9-A Taxpayers).
+For stocks acquired by such taxpayers after October 1, 2015, additional identification periods may apply (see TSB-M-15(4.1)C, Additional Investment Capital Identification Periods for Certain Non-Dealers for Specified Circumstances that Occur on or After October 1, 2015).